SpoilerRules/KotlinizedMCP/README.md

 ## Contributions

 Contributions are greatly appreciated and mainly accepted in Kotlin/JVM.
 Feel free to contribute to the project and help make it even better!

+If you are interested in actively contributing and have already made at least one contribution, we encourage you to join our [Discord server](https://discord.gg/nG9UzMGa7k) and request the "Contributor" role.
+Ensure that your GitHub account is linked to your Discord profile.
+Finally, you need to visit [this channel](https://discord.com/channels/1153066699453636680/1153415081946783805) to access information about our goals, schedules, and other relevant details.
+This will help you stay updated and aligned with our project's policies, which may affect the acceptance of your contributions.

 ## License